 Dataset Class

 The Dataset class represents one dataset loaded in PrestoPlot.
-It give access to its properties/attributes and its data values.
+It gives

 name: The displayed name of the dataset.unit: The dataset unit.description: The dataset description.source: Indicates the origin of the dataset (file name, computed, socket, ...).xlabel: The XLabel that can be displayed on graphs.dateformat: The original date format (see DateManager)